Do I Need a Lawyer for a Bicycle Accident in New York?

 How soon do my medical bills have to be submitted to No-Fault?

-Many people get caught having to pay for the ambulance bill which is often $500 because FDNY doesn’t submit the ambulance bill on time.
-We will make sure your ambulance bill and other medical bills are submitted on time so you won’t be responsible for it.
+Many people get caught having to pay for the ambulance bill, which is often $500 because FDNY doesn’t submit the ambulance bill on time.
+We will make sure your ambulance bill and other medical bills are submitted on time so you won’t be responsible for the bill.

 If you have been injured in a bicycle accident, call us immediately

-If you have been injured in a bicycle accident, call us immediately because it can take time to determine which insurance company is responsible to pay your no-fault benefits and a no-fault application must be filed within 30 days of your bicycle accident.
+If you have been injured in a bicycle accident, call us immediately because it can take time to determine which insurance company is responsible to pay your no-fault benefits, and a no-fault application must be filed within 30 days of your bicycle accident.

 Proving That a Bicyclist Has a Serious Injury

-When you have to see the insurance company doctor, we go with you and we bring our own doctor to prevent the insurance company doctor from lying to get your case dismissed.
+When you have to see the insurance company doctor, we go with you, and we bring our own doctor to prevent the insurance company doctor from lying to get your case dismissed.